steviecurran/Z-value/README.md

 # Z-value
 Calculate the significance (Z-value) from the p-value.

-Simple code which saves using those confusing Z-value tables at the back of your stats book.
+Simple code which saves using those confusing Z-value tables at the back of your stats book, which is likely only to go up to Z = 3.49, or a two-sided probability p > 0.000483 (calculated from this code).

 If p is very small  and inf is returned, use the C version